wasp-lang/wasp/waspc/examples/todoApp/README.md

 cabal run wasp-cli start
 ```

-App will not open in the browser on its own: open localhost:3000 in the browser to check it out.
+This app will not open in the browser on its own: you need to open `localhost:3000` in the browser on your own.

 ## Building